yousefre14/Kidney-Diseases-Classification/README.md

 Kidney diseases affect millions worldwide, with early detection being crucial for effective treatment.
 Traditional diagnostic methods rely heavily on manual interpretation of medical images by radiologists, which can be time-consuming and subject to human error.
 This project addresses these challenges by developing an automated, accurate, and efficient classification system.

 ### Solution Approach
-Our deep learning model provides:
+my deep learning model provides:
 - **Automated Classification**: Four-class classification (Normal, Cyst, Stone, Tumor)
 - **High Accuracy**: Achieved >95% accuracy on validation dataset
 - **Rapid Processing**: Sub-second inference time per image